dgwozdz/HN_SO_analysis/README.md

-Does popularity of technology on Stack Overflow (SO) influence popularity of post about this technology on Hacker News (HN)?
+Is there a relationship between popularity of a given technology on Stack Overflow (SO) and Hacker News (HN)?
+And a few words about causality?
 ================
 dgwozdz & pmigdal<br/>
 3<sup>rd</sup> JUNE 2018

-Last update: 10<sup>th</sup> JUNE 2018
+Last update: 11<sup>th</sup> JUNE 2018

 ## Table of Contents